oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 In this lab, you will:

-- Install a sample dataset into your Oracle APEX Workspace
+- Install a sample dataset into your Oracle APEX Workspace.

 ## Task 1: Create Customer Orders Tables